Sabah is one of Malaysia's finest adventure and naturdestinations. It's famous for the warm and friendly people and popular

 for its wildlife and tropical beaches.

 at the past.
-KK is built at the feet of Mount Kinabalu,.
-The name
+KK is built at the feet of Mount Kinabalu.
+The name Some believe Kina-balu means "Chinese widow".
+Kina being a corruption of "China" and "Balu"

 a widespread native dialectical term for widow.